egbordzor/at-go/auth/README.md

 ## 4. Idempotent Requests

 Africa’s Talking APIs protect applications against cases where you might end up sending unintended repeat requests.
 This could be caused by a communication breakdown (mainly network issues) or your application having broken logic.

-For example, imagine a scenario where you initiate a POST request to top up phoneNumber1 with KES 100 worth of credits.
-However, due to network issues, you do not receive a valid response from our APIs, even though the airtime was delivered to phoneNumber1.
-In this case, you might actually want to retry the POST request but also ensure that we do not send the airtime again.

-However, you might run into cases where you actually want to send the same request more than once.
-In that case, you can set a special header Idempotency-Key to a unique value of your choosing and resend the request.
-If you send another request with the same Idempotency-Key within a given period of time, we will respond with a failure status notifying you that we have detected a duplicate request.

 You can add idempotent keys to your requests to ensure that we send a request from your application once.
 This feature is currently supported for Airtime APIs and Payment Disbursement APIs.